ohmalvarez/orders/readme.md

 - PHP version >= 5.6.4
 - Laravel version 5.4
-- Mysql version 5.6.43
+- Mysql version ...

 ## Configuration Project

 The following instruction will help you through the set up of this project:

 - Navigate to folder where web developments are allocated.
-- On the command line, run git clone https://github.com/ohmalvarez/orders.git
+- On the command line, run **git clone https://github.com/ohmalvarez/orders.git**
-- Create Data Model from schema.sql file.
+- Create Data Table ...
-- On the root path, copy and paste the .env.example with the name .env
+- On the root path, copy and paste the **.env.example** with the name .env
-- Edit .env file to set DB host, DB port, DB name, DB user and DB password.
+- Edit **.env file** to set DB host, DB port, DB name, DB user and DB password.
+- On the command line, run **php artisan generate:key** to add **APP_KEY** on the .env file which will be used as a **header param** of the api request.

 ## Api Requests

+Both request needs a header param **'TOKEN'** with the value of the APP_KEY param equals to that value, otherwise cannot be possible to reach the apis.

+Also, both apis are POST method.